PowerAruba/PowerArubaCP/README.md

 #### Use API Token

-Like for client_id/client_secret, generate a API Client but you need to store the Client Secret
+Like for client_id/client_secret, generate a API Client but you don't need to store the Client Secret

 On `API Clients List`, select the your client
 ![](./Medias/CPPM_Generate_Access_Token.PNG)